andreyryabtsev/BGMv2-webcam-plugin-linux/readme.md

 This plugin requires Linux, because it relies on the [v4l2loopback kernel module](https://github.com/umlaeute/v4l2loopback) to create and stream to virtual video devices.
 We welcome and encourage community adaptations to other platforms.

 1. Install v4l2loopback.
 On Debian/Ubuntu, the command is likely `sudo apt-get install v4l2loopback-utils`.
 2. Clone and set up the main repository, and copy the script there (optionally with the demo image & video).
+Follow `requirements.txt` in original repo.
 3. Install [pyfakewebcam](https://github.com/jremmons/pyfakewebcam) (Python interface for v4l2loopback, install with `pip install pyfakewebcam`)

 # Directions